cwardgar/akka-persistence-spanner/docs/src/main/paradox/durable-state-store.md

 ### Deletes

-The journal supports deletes through hard deletes, which means the journal entries are actually deleted from the database.
+The durable state store supports deletes through hard deletes, which means the durable state store entries are actually deleted from the database.
-There is no materialized view with a copy of the event so if an event that is tagged is deleted it will no longer show up in events by tag queries.
+There is no materialized view with a copy of the event so if an event that is tagged is deleted it will no longer show up in changes by tag queries.